Leadership void is much more common than we want to admit. In fact, I think it is the norm.

 Others are caused by transitions in roles (esp for your leaders) and the inability for overall leadership to define issues and set a strategy.

-Unfortunately – even if you are a leader – you are often impacted by the leadership above you and you get stuck waiting for their direction – and in the meantime, you fail to provide direction to those who report to you.
+Unfortunately – even if you are a leader – you are often impacted by the leadership above you.
+You get stuck waiting for their direction – and in the meantime, you fail to provide direction to those who report to you.
 You, therefore, become a bad leader.
-(I have been here a number of times myself)
+(I have been here many times myself)

 So no matter your role or the reason – leadership void is the norm – not the exception.
 Here are some things to do.

 How to Lead at Work When There is a Leadership Void (Podcast Outline)

 The Bold Approach

 - Engage the leader.
 Ask them what is going on.
 Politely let them know you see a void, and things are not working.

 You might find